uwbiot/IPv6OverBluetoothLowEnergyMesh/IPv6ToBle.sys/ReadMe.txt

 from the node device back out would go over BLE back to the border router device and then out to the internet.

+On the border router, the outbound classify function also compares to the mesh list to check if the packet is destined for a mesh device or if it is not.
+If the destination is on the mesh list, the function passes the packet to user mode.

 A secondary goal of this driver is to re-inject packets back into the network stack upon reception from user mode.
-For instance, if a whitelisted device initiates communication with a device in the mesh, the mesh device's reply would come back to the gateway device over BLE and be passed down to the driver for subsequent injection into the outbound data path.
+For instance, if a whitelisted external device initiates communication with a device in the mesh, the mesh device's reply would come back to the gateway device over BLE and be passed down to the driver for subsequent injection into the outbound data path.
 The driver can also